qiskit-community/qiskit-experiments/docs/guides/randomized_benchmarking.rst

     {\cal E} \sim e_0 \sum_{i} n_i r_i

-The EPG of :math:`i` th basis gate will be
+The EPG of the :math:`i` th basis gate will be

 .. math::

     e_i \sim r_i e_0 = \dfrac{r_i{\cal E}}{\sum_{i} n_i r_i}.

-Because EPGs are computed based on this simple assumption, this is not necessary representing the true gate error on the hardware.
+Because EPGs are computed based on this simple assumption, this is not necessarily representing the true gate error on the hardware.
 If you have multiple kinds of basis gates with unclear error ratio :math:`r_i`, interleaved RB experiment will always give you accurate error value :math:`e_i`.